-Since our inception, we have incurred significant operating and cash losses from our operations.
+Since inception, we have incurred significant operating and cash losses from our operations.
 We have primarily funded our operations to date through proceeds from public and private offerings of our common stock and other securities, and to a far lesser extent, through proceeds from grants from government agencies and foundations.
 In addition, we began to generate net product revenue in the first quarter of 2020 in conjunction with the commercial launch of CAPLYTA.

-As of March 31, 2023, our cash and cash equivalents and available-for-sale investment securities totaled \$540.5 million, which included \$1.75 million in restricted cash.
-We invest cash in excess of our immediate requirements with regard to liquidity and capital preservation in a variety of interest-bearing instruments, including obligations of U.S. government agencies and money market accounts.
-Wherever possible, we seek to minimize the potential effects of concentration and degrees of risk.
-Although we maintain cash balances and investments with financial institutions in excess of insured limits, we do not anticipate any losses with respect to such balances.
+As of March 31, 2024, our cash and cash equivalents, investment securities, and restricted cash totaled \$477.4 million.
+In April 2024, we completed an underwritten public offering of shares of our common stock in which we sold an aggregate of 7,876,713 shares of common stock at a public offering price of \$73.00 per share resulting in net proceeds to us of approximately \$543.0 million, after deducting underwriting discounts and commissions and offering expenses.
+We invest cash in excess of our immediate requirements in a variety of interest-bearing instruments, including obligations of U.S. government agencies and money market accounts.
+Whenever possible, we seek to minimize the potential effects of concentration and degrees of risk.
+Although we maintain cash balances and investments with financial institutions in excess of insured limits, we do not anticipate any losses with respect to such balances because these financial institutions are custodians of our investments.

-During the three-months ended March 31, 2023, we used \$60.1 million of cash in operating activities, a decrease of \$22.8 million as compared to the three-months ended March 31, 2022.
-The decrease in cash used in operations was primarily due to the lower net loss in the current period as compared to the prior period.
-The use of cash was primarily for selling and marketing costs in connection with our commercialization of CAPLYTA, conducting clinical trials and non-clinical testing, funding recurring operating expenses, and product manufacturing.
+During the three months ended March 31, 2024, we used \$34.1 million of net cash in operating activities, a decrease from \$60.1 million of net cash used in operating activities during the three months ended March 31, 2023.
+The decrease in net cash used in operations was primarily driven by the increased cash receipts in the period related to higher net product sales.

-Based on our current operating plans, we expect that our existing cash, cash equivalents, marketable securities, and product sales will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the filing date of this quarterly report.
-During that time, we expect that our expenses will increase, primarily due to the continued commercialization of CAPLYTA for the treatment of schizophrenia and bipolar depression; the development of lumateperone in our late-stage clinical programs; the development of our other product candidates, including ITI-1284, ITI-214, and ITI-333; and infrastructure expansion and general operations.
+Based on our current operating plans, we expect that our existing cash, cash equivalents, investment securities, and product sales will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the filing date of this quarterly report.
+During that time, we expect that our expenses will increase, primarily due to the continued commercialization of CAPLYTA for the treatment of schizophrenia and bipolar depression; the precommercialization activities, commercialization activities and related infrastructure expansion in connection with the commercialization of CAPLYTA, if approved, for the treatment of MDD; the development of lumateperone in our late-stage clinical programs; the development of our other product candidates, including PDE1 inhibitors, ITI-1284, ITI-333 and ITI-1549; and infrastructure expansion and general operations.